Ukraine-Russia explained: A simple guide to what’s going on

 Mr Biden said he thinks Mr Putin will “move in” on Ukraine, while Boris Johnson has warned that “gloomy” intelligence suggested Moscow was planning a lightning raid on Kyiv.

-Meanwhile, personnel from both the US and UK embassies in the Ukrainian capital have been ordered home - a move president Volodymyr Zelensky labelled “overreacting.”
+Meanwhile, personnel from both the US and UK embassies in the Ukrainian capital have been ordered home – a move Mr Zelensky has labelled “overreacting.”

 Nato and other Western leaders have threatened huge sanctions against Russia if it does attack Ukraine but it remains to be seen whether Moscow will take any notice.